-- 1. In Manager, edit the layer that you want to configure. - 3.
-In the Chart Wizard, type in a Display Name for this particular chart. - 4.
-In the Type drop-down list, select Pie chart and then Finish.
+- 1. In Manager, select the Edit ool next to the layer that you want to configure. - 2.
+Go to the Charts tab and selec the Add Chart button. - 3.
+In the Chart Wizard, type in a Display Name for the chart. - In the Type drop-down menu, select Pie chart and then Finish.
 The new chart appears in the chart list.

-- 5. Click Edit is to open the chart settings page. - 6.
-In the Charts drop-down list, select Single Feature. - 7.
-Click More Options, select Show Tooltips and Show Labels, and then click OK.
+- 5. Select the Edit icon to open the chart settings page. - 6.
+In the Charts drop-down menu, select Single Feature. - 7.
+Open More Options, select the Show Tooltips checkbox, and then use OK button to save the configuration.